muratk5n/thirdwave/en/README.md

 Using tech to merely extend an inefficient solution is suboptimal.
 Tech should allow new ways of working.
-Linux wasn't built bcz people could "chat" overseas or "Zoom" (that tech didn't even exist).
+Linux wasn't built bcz people could "chat" overseas or "Zoom".
 The project, besides Linus Torvalds' leadership, was made possible through async concepts such as the email, and shared code repos, and the patch file.

 ---